FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

-Note that in presence of short trial results, the comparibility between the load classification and the conditional throughput is only partial.
+Note that in presence of short trial results, the comparibility between the load classification and the Conditional Throughput is only partial.
-The conditional throughput still comes from a good long trial, but a load higher than the relevant lower bound may also compute to a good value.
+The Conditional Throughput still comes from a good long trial, but a load higher than the Relevant Lower Bound may also compute to a good value.

 ## Longer Trial Durations